william-masdon-oracle/ai-gpu-solutions/Thingsboard/data/data.md

-# Pass data through ThingsBoard
+# Integrating ThingsBoard with OCI: Streaming Sensor Data and Connecting to OCI Services

 ## Introduction

-This lab will take you through the steps needed to pass data through Thingsboard into OCI using OCI streaming
+This lab will guide you through the process of passing sensor data from ThingsBoard into OCI.
+We’ll use OCI Streaming as the entry point for the data.”

-Estimated Time: 1 hour 30 minutes
+Estimated Time: 1 hour

 ### Objectives

-To pass data through ThingsBoard, where it may undergo transformation, preparing it for ingestion into OCI.
-Integration occurs via OCI Streaming, enabling further utilization across different services.
+This lab will demonstrate how to route data from  ThingsBoard, where it may undergo different transformation, into OCI.
+The integration is facilitated by OCI Streaming, which is Kafka under the hood, and you will leverage the Connector Hub service to forward the data to other services within OCI.

 ### Prerequisites